YU-Zhejian/LinuxMiniPrograms/Readme.md

 "Package management systems" or "Package manager" refers to software such as `apt` on Ubuntu Linux, `CYGWin installer` in CYGWin, `homebrew` under MacOS or  `pkg`/`ports` systems under FreeBSD.

 All the program relies on `bash >= 4.4.12(3)`.
-For MacOS users, please update the default `bash`.
+For macOS users, please update the default `bash`.
 For users using CentOS/Debian stable, CentOS or other "stable" distributions, please upgrade it by compiling the source code (<https://ftp.gnu.org/gnu/bash/>).

 For most programs written in Shell, these programs will be needed and GNU version would be better: